angular/webdriver-manager/mobile.md

 `--android-api-levels` and `--android-abis` flags.
 So you might run a command like this:

 ```
-webdriver-manager update --android --android-api-levels 24 --android-abis armeabi-v7a
+webdriver-manager update --android --android-api-levels 24 --android-archs armeabi-v7a
 ```

 Valid values for the `--android-api-levels` flag are: `24` and `25`.
 You *can* specify a lower API level, but the virtual device create will not have Chrome installed.

-Valid values for the `--android-architectures` flag are:
+Valid values for the `--android-archs` flag are:

 * `x86`
 * `x86_64`